- Off the charts “Triple Triple” (A+++) sound for this classic Supertramp album – both sides earned our top grade of A+++

-- A truly superb recording with huge, spacious, dynamic, lively sound – Tubey Magical richness is a big plus too
+- A truly superb recording with huge, powerful, dynamic sound – the Tubey Magical richness of these sides will have your jaw on the floor

-- A Top 100 title and True Demo Disc – turn it up and this recording gets LOUD like nothing you have ever experienced
+- A Top 100 title and True Demo Disc – turn it up and this recording gets LOUD like few rock records we’ve ever played

 - 4 1/2 stars: “The majority of the album consisted of tightly written, catchy, well-constructed pop songs, like the hits ‘The Logical Song,’ ‘Take the Long Way Home,’ and ‘Goodbye Stranger.'”

-We just conducted another shootout for Breakfast, the band’s biggest charting success, and once again we were blown away by just how good the best copies can sound – huge, spacious, punchy sound we can never get enough of around here.
+We’ve just concluded another big shootout for Breakfast, the band’s biggest charting success, and once again we were blown away by just how good the best copies can sound – huge, spacious, punchy sound we can never get enough of around here.
 If you have big speakers a great copy will blow your mind, and it will probably blow your mind even if you don’t.

 We are not the least bit ashamed to say that we LOVE this album here at Better Records, and a copy like this will certainly help to show you why.
 Drop the needle on Gone Hollywood, The Logical Song or Take The Long Way Home to hear how powerful this music can sound when you have a great pressing.